On this page

-This guide follows AutoFix München, a fictional car repair shop, from installation to first generated page.
+Wire is a Content Build System that generates, verifies, and deploys content from the command line.
+This guide follows AutoFix Munchen, a fictional car repair shop, from installation to first generated page.
 Every terminal block shows real Wire output.
 By the end, you will have a working site with an audit report and one Claude-generated page.

 Install Wire